Skip to main content

 Easy integration

 Integrating emApps into existing firmware is simple and easy.
-The entire host code (which is integrated in the firmware), consisting of the executor, loader and API service functions, is written in C. The software also comes with an assembly optimized executor for Arm cores.
+The entire host code (which is integrated in the firmware), consisting of the executor, loader and API service functions, is written in C. The framework integrates smoothly into any existing firmware and supports any RTOS.

 Use cases